guilhermesimoes/guilhermesimoes.github.io/_posts/2025-06-23-minifying-private-properties-and-methods-with-terser.md

 ---

 In the end, we can see that this type of minification has a lot of restrictions and is not easy to do.
 So while minifying private properties and methods _is_ possible, a lot can definitely go wrong.
-The best way to avoid all this work is to avoid using classes!
+The best way to avoid all this work is to [avoid using classes]!

 [^1]: Just setting `nameCache` to any empty object in Terser's config should be enough.
 Like so: `{ nameCache: {} }`.
 To persist renames across multiple builds use a file.
 [^2]: Bundlers (like Webpack) and its plugins try to speed things up by running things in parallel.
 When using `terser-webpack-plugin`, for example, [parallelisation should be turned off] if we want mangling to be as safe as possible since currently threads / workers don't share Terser's cache.